howset/inception/README.md

 </details>

 #### Entrypoint script
-- the idea here is to wait for mdb to finish setting up, so the set -e (shell error is encountered) comes handy here so that if mdb container has not finished setting up, then connection can not be established (yet), the script will exit, then docker compose will restart it.
-Again and again until mdb container is finished, and connection can be established.
+- The idea here is to wait for mdb to finish setting up, so the set -e (shell error is encountered) comes handy here so that if mdb container has not finished setting up, then connection can not be established (yet), the script will exit, then docker compose will restart it.
+Again and again until mdb container is finished, and connection can be established. --> Not anymore, use healthcheck and dependencies in the docker-compose.
 - wp is installed in 4 steps (via wp-cli)[^18]:
 	1. `wp core download` somehow i need to change memory_limit first, otherwise cant download.
 	2. `wp config create` generate config file (`/var/www/html/wp-config.php`).
 	3. `wp db create` create db -- skipped because db is handled by mdb_container.
 	4. `wp core install` install wp.
+- Additionally, a function to check if the bonus redis plugin should be connected and enabled --> works more or less like adminer and nginx.

 <details>
 <summary>🗟init script (wp)</summary>